ajudeumpet/blog.ajudeumpet.com.br/README.md

 - `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives
 - `author.hbs` - Used for author archives

-One really neat trick is that you can also create custom one-off templates just by adding the slug of a page to a template file.
-For example:

-- `page-about.hbs` - Custom template for the `/about/` page
-- `tag-news.hbs` - Custom template for `/tag/news/` archive
+- `page-autores` - Used for authors archives
-- `author-ali.hbs` - Custom template for `/author/ali/` archive
+- `page-tags` - Used for tags authors archives

 # Development

-Casper styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
-You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
+This theme styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
+You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/), [Gulp](https://gulpjs.com) and [docker](https://www.docker.com/) installed globally.
 After that, from the theme's root directory:

 ```bash
 $ yarn install